IvanLi123/AttnGAN-SpeakOutAndGetYourBird/README.md

 ### GUI
 - Running Command: cd to code directory
 	- python gui.py
+  In file gui.py,387 line, you can lower the threshold value.
+Since in the poster session day, the noise is huge, we set the threshold value higher than usual.
+You can turn it down a bit to help improve voice recognition accuracy.
 - Main Interface
 <img src="howtouse1.jpg" width="420px" height="300px"/>
 - Voice Input